Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Derivation of for dark-energy dominated universe

 With the profile in Eq.~\eqref{eq:GWAnsatz}, the ratio between the right and left polarized strain becomes

 It is the quantity

 that we are thus interested in computing, and which is related to $\zeta$ (cf. Eq.~\eqref{eq:hZeta}) as

-The standard linearized Einstein equations for metric perturbations in a Friedmann-Robertson-Walker (FRW) universe are modified through the inclusion of CS coupling to a scalar field.
+The standard linearized Einstein equations for metric perturbations in a Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) universe are modified through the inclusion of CS coupling to a scalar field.
 The equation for the phase of circularly polarized modes thus takes the form (cf. Sec.
 2.B in~\cite{Alexander:2009tp} for a full derivation)

 where $\kappa$ is the co-moving wave-number with units $[\kappa] = L^0$.
 For ease of notation, let us drop the $\RL$ subscript and focus on a polarization with a generic $\lambda \in \{-1, 1\}$.

 Following~\cite{Alexander:2007kv}, we put Eq.~\eqref{eq:AY184} in terms of a host of other variables, namely